Overview and Physiology of the Urinary System

 Determination of the Post-Void Residual Urine Volume

 The adequacy of bladder emptying is measured by the volume of urine remaining in the bladder after a full voluntary voiding: the residual volume.
 The post-void residual volume can be estimated by ultrasonography or measured directly by passing a urethral catheter into the bladder.
-The risk for bladder infection increases sharply with ...
+The risk for bladder ...